New Zealand Retreat - January 2019

-Over dinner we all exchanged knowledge and repertoire playing our harps and flutes there was even an opportunity to try playing a Native American Flute.
+Over dinner we all exchanged knowledge and repertoire about playing our harps and flutes; there was even an opportunity to try playing a Native American Flute.

-This sharing between us all was, for me, the most important part of the Retreat experience, It seemed that everyone felt supported and enabled because of the open hearted and non-judgemental manner of everyone there, this is exactly why it is so important to find time to explore how our musicianship can be extended positively by spending time with those that inspire, heal and change our thinking.
+This sharing between us all was, for Marion, the most important part of the Retreat experience.
+It seemed that everyone felt supported and enabled because of the open hearted and non-judgemental manner of everyone there.
+This is exactly why it is so important to find time to explore how our musicianship can be extended positively by spending time with those that inspire, heal and change our thinking.

 Sunday saw us moving to the Historic Village in Tauranga for a public presentation on using music in healthcare, we were joined by Margaret Harper who has extensive experience in Hospice/Hospital and private practice.
 It was clear from some of the reactions of the audience that something cathartic was happening.
-It was a powerful and uplifting experience and I feel something that I would like to repeat in other centres in NZ.
+It was a powerful and uplifting experience and would be wonderful to repeat it.

 Our afternoon session was held in the beautiful 1820’s Historic church, we broadcast live the session to other THTP students worldwide and sight-read harp quartets, improvised music and shared our favourite pieces!